f5devcentral/f5-big-iq-lab/docs/class6/module1/lab5.rst

 4. From the lab environment, launch a remote desktop session to have access to the Ubuntu Desktop.

-You can test the application service by opening a browser in the **Ubuntu Jump-host** and type the URL ``https://lab.webapp.34.219.3.233.nip.io``.
+You can test the application service by opening Google Chrome browser on the **Ubuntu Jumphost** and type the URL ``https://lab.webapp.34.219.3.233.nip.io``.

 .. note:: We are using the Let's encrypt stage server for this lab which won't generate a validate certificate.
           If you want to generate a valid certificate, use Let's encrypt production server https://acme-v02.api.letsencrypt.org/